 Interested in learning more about the positions?
 Contact the current team at firstname.lastname@example.org!

-Four Constitutional Officers (duties in Article I of the Bylaws) were elected at the April General Council Meeting.
+Four Constitutional Officers (duties in Article I of the Bylaws) are going to be elected at the April General Council Meeting (April 5th 2017).

 Committee Chairs (duties in Article II of the Bylaws):